 New Tunnel: The new 50 foot movable tunnel will add to soil health and increase winter production by an estimated 30%.
 The addition of this tunnel will become a key factor in our crop rotation and soil health.
 Moving the tunnel over late season crops like spinach or lettuce increases year round availability while also allowing us to add new varieties of tomatoes during the summer.
 This year, we will be trellising all of our tomatoes in tunnels allowing us to plant earlier so we can share tomatoes in donations earlier in the season and prevent wind damage.

 Soil Sensor: Soil sensors track moisture and give our farmers a little break.
 These sensors are designed to work remotely from a phone app.
 Even on days off, we water make sure our crops have the right amount of water.
 In addition, the units help conserve water.

 Reduced tillage and crop rotations: Over the years soil health has played a big factor on how much produce we grow.
 Crop rotations, composting and cover cropping help improve the soil's organic matter content and feed the lifeforms that live in the soil, helping our plants thrive.
 Reduced tillage implies that we are only minimally disturbing the top 3 inches of soil creating a health seed bed for our transplants and root crops without disturbing the soil food web below.
 This year, we started a test of the use of silage tarps and it has been completely transformative for us in preparing soil, and reducing labor intensity of weeding.

 Intensive growing: Our planting schedules integrate the importance of companion planting with food production.
 In our 30 inch bed system, no amount of the space is wasted.
 In many cases we have 2 or 3 crops growing at the same time that all have different harvest schedules.
-Our newest trail was planting tomatoes, carrots and radishes all at the same time and resulted in an increase in carrot and radish production of 10%.
+Our 2021 trial was planting tomatoes, carrots and radishes all at the same time and resulted in an increase in carrot and radish production of 10%.